 5.8 Combustion head adjustment

-At this point of the installation, the combustion head is fixed to the boiler as shown in Fig. 15.
+At this point of the installation, the combustion head is fixed to the boiler as shown in Fig. 14.

-Its adjustment is therefore particularly easy, which depends solely on the maximum output of the burner.
-This value must be set before adjusting the combustion head.
+It is therefore especially easy to adjust, and this adjustment depends only on the maximum output of the burner.